Penetration Testing

 Many web application and API pen test reports are vulnerability dumps—scanner output sorted by CVSS score, generic remediation advice, no business context.
 They satisfy compliance checkboxes but fall apart under scrutiny.

-Ours are built for the conversation that follows.
+You get reports built for the conversation that follows.

-A report your CEO can read and engineers can use
+Reports and deliverables your CEO can read and engineers can use

 Business impact framed for downstream readers